BayesWatch/deficient-efficient/README.md

 # moonshine (formerly teach)

 Code used to produce https://arxiv.org/abs/1711.02613
-## Install
+## Installation Instructions

-I installed requirements as follows by creating a conda environment with miniconda2.
 At present the latest pytorch release *doesn't* contain optimised grouped convolutions so we have to install from source.

 Make sure your bashrc points towards cudnn and CUDA. e.g.